axa-ch-webhub-cloud/pattern-library/src/components/10-atoms/text/README.md

 A convenience component to apply possible AXA text styles to a piece of text.

 It accepts simple text strings as children or top-level HTML tags like `<p>` or `<span>`.
 Nested HTML tags are not supported.
-The default behaviour of wrapping simple text in a p(aragraph) text can be suppressed via the Boolean attribute nowrap.
+The default behaviour of wrapping simple text in a p(aragraph) text can be suppressed via the Boolean attribute `nowrap`.

 ## Properties